AnkitSG07/AI-AGENT-DEBATE/ai-mode-rules.md

 - approved bulk price
 - product webpage link
 - basic integration guidance
-- simple clarification question
+- simple customer-facing clarification question
-- asking quantity, LED type, lamp type, brightness, battery backup, or voltage
+- asking customer for quantity, LED type, lamp type, brightness, battery backup, voltage, rechargeable vs USB, COB vs strip, or use case

+Important:
+- Missing customer details are not automatically Level 2.
+- If the AI can ask the customer one useful follow-up question, it should stay Level 1.
+- Do not send internal clarification just because the customer wrote a generic message.

 Examples:
+- Customer: "Need led" → Level 1: ask whether they need COB LED, strip LED, dual LED, wattage/voltage, or lamp use case.
+- Customer: "Mujhe 3 watt ki LED chahiye" → Level 1: suggest 3W COB option and ask whether it is for rechargeable driver/USB/12V use.
 - Which driver is suitable for rechargeable table lamp?
 - 204 and 205 difference?
 - What parts are needed for rechargeable lamp?